Skip to main content

 /release minor # Version bump

-In the Markdown file, arguments are accessible via variables:
+In the Markdown body, arguments are accessible via variables:

 Deploy to environment: $ARGUMENTS[0]